bentoml/BentoML/docs/source/tutorial.rst

 --------------------------

 To begin with BentoML, you will need to save your trained models with BentoML API in its model store(a local directory managed by BentoML).
-The local model store is used for managing all your trained models locally as well as accessing them for serving.
+The model store is used for managing all your trained models locally as well as accessing them for serving.

 .. code-block:: python